Azure-Samples/Serverless-microservices-reference-architecture/documentation/introduction.md

 TBA - show a sample PowerBI screen shots

 In addition, the handler can also send trip information to a PowerBI streaming dataset so real-time trip data can be displayed in a PowerBI dashboard.
-This is great for product lauches.
+This is great for product lauches and is outside the scope of this reference implementation.

 #### Archiver Handler